hungk16/hungk16/README.md

 - 👋 Hi, I’m @hungk16
 - 👀 I’m interested in Reactjs and Django
-- 🌱 I’m currently learning typescript
+- 🌱 I’m currently studying typescript
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me by email: hunglek16@gmail.com